 Educational organizations find it increasingly critical to develop creativity in their students.
 Innovation has been designated as one of the core skills students need in the 21st century.
 However, higher education is not as effective at developing these skills in students as it could be.
 Berland (2012) surveyed 1,000 adult working college graduates in the United States and found that 78% felt creativity to be important to their current career, and 82% wished they had more exposure to creative thinking in school.
 In addition, 88% felt creativity should be integrated into university curricula, with 71% thinking it should be a class in itself.

-There is a critical need to teach and foster basic creative thinking among today’s students, but of particular importance is the need to develop abilities to engage in interdisciplinary collaborative innovation.
+There is a critical need to teach and foster basic creative thinking among today’s students, but of particular importance is the need to develop abilities to engage in interdisciplinary collaborative innovation (see example of an innovative course at Worcester Polytechnic Institute).
 This is because:

 Understanding the important responsibility Brigham Young University has in preparing 21st century problem solvers, the Harold B. Lee library in 2014 dedicated some space to an interdisciplinary design studio where students, faculty, and librarians from multiple colleges and departments could work together on solving compelling social problems.
 This website explains the nature of this design studio, the design thinking process, and how faculty, librarians, and students can become involved.

 First, email Rick West (firstname.lastname@example.org) or Derek Hansen (email@example.com) to let us know of your interest.
 We’d be happy to discuss ideas or possibilities!
 Then, fill out this form, indicating how your course meets the goals of the Creativity, Innovation, and Design Studio, which are: